 12 For we dare not class ourselves or compare ourselves with those who commend themselves.
 But they, measuring themselves by themselves, and comparing themselves among themselves, are not wise.

--they use themselves as the standard for measuring ministry
+-They used themselves as the standard for measuring ministry.

--by boasting beyond the limits of what they should, they breach God’s proper measure of things.
+-By boasting beyond the limits of what they should, they breached God’s proper measure of things.

 12 For we dare not class ourselves

 Paul’s team did not dare concern themselves with comparing themselves with others.
-Their point was not that they feared the comparison, but it took away what God did for them.
+Their point was not that they feared the comparison but that the comparison took away what God did for them.

 The only time the Greek word “class” appears in the New Testament is here.
 The idea is to admit into the same rank or class.
 These people involved themselves in class conflict.

 The word “compare” means to measure something against equal value.
 The standard the false teachers used to indicate success in ministry was themselves.
 These phonies attempted to gain influence in Corinth by comparing their oratory and erudite skills to Paul’s team.
 They used inadequate credentials and criteria different from God’s standard.
 Their standard was themselves.